 The reason I visited the Kröller-Müller Museum in the first place was its Van Gogh collection.
 With almost 90 paintings and around 180 drawings, it’s home to the second largest collection of his work in the world.

 I really liked the way his paintings are displayed and interpreted there.
 They are not exhibited in chronological order, but, by the subject instead.
 It was interesting to see the changes in his style throughout time, especially on the paintings showing the same subject.

-Besides a great Van Gogh collection, another thing that was really beautiful there is its garden with sculptures.
-Although the weather wasn’t the best on a day I was visiting, that garden was still amazing.
+Besides a great Van Gogh collection, another thing that is really beautiful there is its garden with sculptures.
+Although the weather wasn’t the best on the day I was visiting, that garden was still fantastic.

-Being a part of the Hoge Veluwe National Park, nature there is just so beautiful.
-All the different kind of trees and some of the first spring flowers, made that place so relaxing.
+Being a part of the Hoge Veluwe National Park, nature there is just so amazing.
+All the different kinds of trees and some of the first spring flowers, made that place so relaxing.

 Restaurant & Museum Shop

 It’s easy to make a day trip out of your visit to the Kröller-Müller Museum because there are many different things you can do there.
-After enjoying art and walking around the sculpture garden, I had lunch at a museum restaurant there.
-Walls of that part of the building are made completely out of glass.
-So, while having a nice lunch there, I enjoyed so much in a beautiful view of the forest.
+After enjoying art and walking around the sculpture garden, I had lunch at a museum restaurant.
+Walls of that part of the building are made entirely out of glass.
+So, while having a nice lunch there, I enjoyed in a beautiful view of the forest.

 There is a lovely gift shop in a museum, as well.
 It has a large selection of art books and usual gifts with motives or prints from the paintings in a museum.